 We find more precise information about the Mauri towards the third century, during the second Punic war and also at the time of King Bocco I who, in order to fight the Romans, made an alliance with Giugurta, king of Numidia; then he handed it over to the Romans and received western Numidia from them (2nd, 1st century BC).

-According to Abbreviationfinder, no precise news has reached us of the period between the war of Giugurta and that of Cesare.
+According to Abbreviationfinder, an acronym site which also features history of Mauritania, no precise news has reached us of the period between the war of Giugurta and that of Cesare.
 Perhaps Bocco I reigned until the first years of the first century BC and perhaps his successor was the son Bogud.

 In 49 BC when the civil war between Caesar and Pompey broke out, Mauritania was divided into two kingdoms: the eastern one ruled by Bocco the Younger and the western one ruled by Bogud, separated by the Mulucha River.
 Both these kings provided precious help to the legions of Caesar by receiving in return the territories that belonged to Massinissa.
 The two kingdoms were decidedly open to the Punic-Roman civilization, as demonstrated by some coins of the time, which each reported the name of the sovereign, sometimes written in neopunic and sometimes in Latin.
 Then on Cesare Bogud’s death he sided with Antonio; but the inhabitants of the capital, Tingi, in 38 BC rebelled against their king; they obtained the benefit of Roman citizenship and when Antonio was defeated by Octavian, Bogud was forced to flee to the east,